Prince Marko: Serbian epic poetry

 Marko Mrnjavčević is the most popular hero of Serbian epic poetry, in which he is called "Kraljević Marko" (with the word kraljević meaning "prince" or "king's son").
 This informal title was attached to King Vukašin's sons in contemporary sources as a surname (Marko Kraljević), and it was adopted by the Serbian oral tradition as part of Marko's name.

 Poems about Kraljević Marko do not follow a storyline; what binds them into a poetic cycle is the hero himself, with his adventures illuminating his character and personality.
 The epic Marko had a 300-year lifespan; 14th- to 16th-century heroes appearing as his companions include Miloš Obilić, Relja Krilatica, Vuk the Fiery Dragon and Sibinjanin Janko and his nephew, Banović Sekula.
 Very few historical facts about Marko can be found in the poems, but they reflect his connection with the disintegration of the Serbian Empire and his vassalage to the Ottomans.
 They were composed by anonymous Serbian poets during the Ottoman occupation of their land.
 According to American Slavicist George Rapall Noyes, they "combine tragic pathos with almost ribald comedy in a fashion worthy of an Elizabethan playwright."

 Serbian epic poetry agrees that King Vukašin was Marko's father.
 His mother in the poems was Jevrosima, sister of voivode Momčilo, the lord of the Pirlitor Fortress (on Mount Durmitor in Old Herzegovina).
 Momčilo is described as a man of immense size and strength with magical attributes: a winged horse and a sabre with eyes.
 Vukašin murdered him with the help of the voivode's young wife, Vidosava, despite Jevrosima's self-sacrificing attempt to save her brother.
 Instead of marrying Vidosava (the original plan), Vukašin killed the treacherous woman.
 He took Jevrosima from Pirlitor to his capital city, Skadar, and married her according to the advice of the dying Momčilo.
-She bore him two sons, Marko and Andrijaš, and the poem recounting these events says that Marko took after his uncle Momčilo.
+They had two sons, Marko and Andrijaš, and the poem recounting these events says that Marko took after his uncle Momčilo.
 This epic character corresponds historically with Bulgarian brigand and mercenary Momchil, who was in the service of Serbian Tsar Dušan; he later became a despot and died in the 1345 Battle of Peritheorion.
 According to another account, Marko and Andrijaš were mothered by a vila (Slavic mountain nymph) married by Vukašin after he caught her near a lake and removed her wings so she could not escape.